Is Charter School Competition Associated with Increased Organization and Achievement in Traditional Public Schools?

 Proponents of market models of education assert that providing families with the power to choose schools will significantly improve the American educational system, in part because choice will generate competition among schools that will force poorly performing schools to improve their academic practices.
 Indeed, embedded in the market model of education is the assumption that competition leads to institutional isomorphism among service providers in the educational marketplace that would compel traditional public schools to mimic charter schools or similar models of education reform that are believed to be more effective.
 However, some have criticized this model, arguing that choice and market reform do little to enhance achievement or ameliorate educational inequality.

 Although several studies have examined whether competition from charter schools improves the achievement of traditional public school students, less research has focused on how schools respond to charter competition, i.e. which specific practices within traditional public schools are related to competition.
 Moreover, the few studies that address this process fail to link these responses to achievement.
 Are the practices associated with competition also associated with achievement?
-In a paper recently published in Education Policy Analysis Archives, I used data from the Early Childhood Longitudinal Study–Kindergarten Class (ECLS-K) as well as information on school location from the Common Core of Data (CCD) to examine whether distance from a charter school is related to school practices, what I refer to as school organization, and whether changes in school organization associated with charter school competition are related to increases in math and reading achievement.
+In this study, recently published by Education Policy Analysis Archives, I used data from the Early Childhood Longitudinal Study–Kindergarten Class (ECLS–K) as well as information on school location from the Common Core of Data (CCD) to examine whether distance from a charter school is related to school practices, what I refer to as school organization, and whether changes in school organization associated with charter school competition are related to increases in math and reading achievement.

 My results indicate that distance to a charter had little impact on school organization.
 Distance to a charter was related to only three of the ten school organization practices that I tested, and not always in ways predicted by the market model.
 Although administrators in traditional public schools closer to charters reported that teacher absenteeism was lower and that instruction was more aligned with high standards than schools facing no charter competition, in the end, these practices had little effect on reading or math achievement.